 SS– My daughter is eleven, what would you give her for advice?

 TC– To practice.
-She needs to dig deep to find her muse and find out what’s gonna inspire, and what it means for her to talk through her music… because we all have that.
+She needs to dig deep to find her muse and find out what’s gonna inspire her, and what it means for her to talk through her music… because we all have that.

 SS– Do you still feel like you are crusading?

 TC– I’m always crusading.
 I’m co-hosting the She Rocks Awards tonight.
-Five years ago, I won the first award for the vision award.
-Now five years later I’m co-hosting it.
-When we started we had 75 people in the room.
-Five years later there is a thousand people here and we are live streaming tonight for 22 million so… there is no stopping it.
+Five years ago, I won the first award for the Vision Award.
+Now five years, later I’m co-hosting it.
+When we started, we had 75 people in the room.
+Five years late,r there’s a thousand people here and we are live streaming tonight for 22 million so… there is no stopping it.
 At one point, everybody is gonna realize that women rock harder than men and there are more women in this industry than ever!

 SS– So for your last bit of advice for any female even remotely getting involved in music?

 TC– Practice, stay with it, be true to yourself, and as Ronnie Spector would say… “Don’t listen to your boyfriend!”
 (Laughter)

 Being the father of a seriously headstrong and very artistically talented eleven year old daughter, I can tell you everything Tish Ciravolo, Daisy Rock Guitars, the She Rocks Awards, the Women’s International Music Network (WiMN), and all of the people supporting and promoting women in this aggressively cut-throat industry are doing is giving me hope.
 The hope that my daughter’s talent will not fall on a deaf ear or a blind eye.
 The music world is changing folks… and we are all better for it!